Want to try artichokes but don’t know where to start? Then, you are in the right place! Here we’ll show you the best way to clean and cook artichokes.

 Steamed artichokes

 Steamed artichokes are probably the easiest artichoke recipe.
-To steam the artichokes in a steamer basket, you need a pot with a lid and a steamer basket.
+It would be best if you had a pot with a lid and a steamer basket to cook the artichokes in a steamer basket.

-Add about an inch of water (2.5 cm) to the pot, add some aromatics like mint or bay leaves if you like, place the steamer basket in, arrange the artichokes on the basket, face down, and cover with the lid.
+Add about an inch of water (2.5 cm) to the pot, add some aromatics like mint or bay leaves, place the steamer basket in, arrange the artichokes on the basket, face down, and cover with the lid.

 Bring the pot to a simmer and steam until the artichokes are soft.
 It can take between 20 to 40 minutes, depending on the size of the artichokes.

-Add some freshly chopped parsley or mint on top, a drizzle of olive oil, or serve them with vegan mayo or drizzled with chimichurri.
+When tender, place the artichokes on a plate, garnish with freshly chopped parsley or mint, a drizzle of olive oil, or serve them with vegan mayo and chimichurri.

-When cooked well, steamed artichokes melt in your mouth; they are creamy and with a mild flavor, slightly nutty, and somewhat sweet.
+When cooked well, steamed artichokes melt in your mouth; they are creamy, have a mild flavor, are slightly nutty, and somewhat sweet.

 Another delicious way of serving steamed artichokes is to cut them open in half, arrange them on a plate, then season them with finely chopped flat-leaf parsley, minced garlic, olive oil, salt, and a squeeze of lemon.